-Translation (m) Distance in meters to move objects along the axes of the reference system. • Press Enter to apply a value. • Press Tab to move to the next input field. • Apply only one value at a time.
+Translation (m) Distance in meters to move objects along the axes of the reference system.
+The color of the boxes match the axes in the Viewport window. • Press Enter to apply a value. • Press Tab to move to the next input field. • Apply only one value at a time.
 Snapping Turn snapping options on and off.
 Select objects or components and do one of the following: Drag the orange sphere to snap to faces, vertices, edges, or guides on any plane.
 Drag the yellow disc to snap to vertices, edges, or guides on the xz plane.
 Drag the axes handles to snap to vertices, edges, or guides along the selected axis.
 Press Shift to temporarily turn on or off snapping.
+Copy on Move Create a copy of the selection when moving objects.
+Press Ctrl to temporarily turn on or off this option.